Skip to main content

 A Manager in a Wistia account is a step below an Account Owner.
 Managers can create and manage folders, add contacts and manage their permissions, customize videos, access stats, and more.

-Marketing automation is a tool used to trigger certain workflows based on lead behavior.
+A marketing automation platform, or MAP, is a tool that triggers workflows based on lead behavior.
 All of Wistia’s marketing integrations work a bit differently, so check out our documentation on HubSpot, Marketo, and Pardot.

 Media